-Table 1.1 Selected examples of the different roles of the main actors at each stage of the energy innovation process
+ted examples of the different roles ay innovation process of the main actors at each stage of the desirable new technologies, including consumer incentives and public procurement Channels funds to radical innovation through foundations and donations to universities. risks in assessment of incumbent technologies.
+Provides angel funds to help a small start-up or entrepreneur get off the ground. to new entrants.

-Stage Private sector Government Investor community Civil society Across all stages from prototype to maturity Helps create the space and political legitimacy that enables policy to be made.
-Spreads knowledge through professional societies, international investment and standardisation Sets the market framework and incentives for investors.
-Helps to determine the attractiveness of entrepreneurship and the openness of markets to new entrants.
 Directs the innovation and investments of state-owned enterprises.
 Raises public expectations and confidence in technological change.
 Ensures new knowledge is appropriately protected and, if publicly funded, used, as appropriate.
 Supports knowledge sharing via conferences, open access publishing and societies.
-Accounts for future climate and other policy risks in assessment of incumbent technologies.
-Advocates policies that support desirable new technologies, including consumer incentives and public procurement Prototype Funds and operates corporate labs.
-Collaborates with and funds universities, and collaborates with firms not in direct competition or on projects too risky for one firm alone.
 Prioritises research topics to direct research towards societal goals.
 Funds basic and speculative R&D at public research institutes and private labs.
 Funds or co-funds complex multistakeholder applied research projects to test precommercial technologies.
 Establishes prizes for desired technology advances.
 Adjusts the tax regime to stimulate private spending on research.
-Provides angel funds to help a small start-up or entrepreneur get off the ground.
-Channels funds to radical innovation through foundations and donations to universities.
+Byreads knowledge Spreads knowledge through professional societies, international investment and standardisation Funds and operates corporate labs.
+Collaborates with and funds universities, and collaborates with firms not in direct competition or on projects too risky for one firm alone. prototype to maturity Prototype and the vital role of governments